 CRS, Maestral, and Lumos have partnered together to change the way we care for children around the world.

-Changing the Way We CareSM is about the deinstitutionalization of children.
-It is about ensuring children thrive in families.
+Changing the Way We CareSM is about moving children out of orphanages and back into a family environment where they can thrive.
 It is about parents succeeding and being able to care for their children, helping them achieve a healthy, productive life.
-Changing the Way We Care begins by educating and advocating for family based care.
-Changing the Way We Care is a global movement that needs all of us.
+Changing the Way We Care begins by educating and advocating for family-based care.
+It’s a global movement that needs all of us.

-If you’d like to learn more about Changing the Way We Care, please explore our website and follow us on Twitter and explore our website.
-Please also reach out to any one of our organizations and our growing list supporters, alliances, and organizations who every day help put families first.
+If you’d like to learn more about Changing the Way We Care, please explore our website and follow us on Twitter.
+Please also reach out to any one of our organizations and our growing list of supporters, alliances, and organizations who every day help put families first.

 Shannon Senefeld, Ph.D., is the Senior V.P. for Overseas Operations.
 She overseas CRS’ programs worldwide, ensuring all programming meets the highest standards for impact and quality assurance so we can best meet the needs of the people we serve.